ChengZhiZhao420/CPPNFT/README.md

 Latest and final release.

-Project Name - CPPNFT
+Project Name - CPPNFT;
-Release Number - 0.2.0
+Release Number - 0.2.0;
 Date of Release - 5/17/2022

 This project includes all necessary scripts and configurations to: